odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

 ------------------

 As seen in :ref:`howto/rdtraining/01_architecture`, Odoo uses PostgreSQL as a RDBMS.
-In the context of a development machine, the easiest way is to install it locally.
-Then, we can create a PostgreSQL user corresponding to our current user:
+In the context of a development machine, the easiest approach is to install it locally.
+Then we can create a PostgreSQL user corresponding to our current user:

 .. code-block:: console